yash-yp/GSoC-21-Microtasks/Automate-LaTeX-Tree/README.md

 The system works by creating a tree of the required working group.
 For each level a LaTeX file is used to include the files under it.

-This automation system can be used to automate the process of creating a report a particular structure.
+This automation system can be used to automate the process of creating a report of the metrics released by a particular working group.

 ## Pre-Requisites